holycrap872/ucls-ms-intro-to-cs/CourseMaterials/05_bits_and_binary/00_morse_code/lesson_plan.md

     - Can use anything that can send "two signals"
         - Blink out the word torture
         - https://www.youtube.com/watch?v=rufnWLVQcKg
-- Have students encode their own message
+- Have students encode their own message use "flashers"
     - Once done encoding, have them send it to a student across the room
-    - Use "Morse Code Signal Set" from usgamesinc.com
     - Then switch and send it the other way
     - "I know all the swear words in Morse Code, so don't even try"
 - Play a clip where punchline is audio